Motion Under Occlusion, pt.4: GCC-PHAT and the Fejér Kernel

 objective kernels

-It becomes clear that although the Fejér kernel proves a better optimization objective than the Dirichlet, it is not a sufficient optimization objective in itself (what happens if we generate an initial shift which is arbitrarily far from the ground-truth shift?).
+While the Fejér kernel improves on the Dirichlet, it is not a sufficient optimization objective in itself (what happens if we generate an initial shift which is arbitrarily far from the ground-truth shift?).
+We can assume then that phase-information in itself is most probably insufficient for establishing a useful optimization objective.

-Given this knowledge, how can we further improve our PHAT-based optimization objective?
+Given this assumption, how can we further improve our PHAT-based optimization objective?

 Generalized Cross-Correlation (GCC)